Linux and Unix chmod command

 Tip: The above commands are all done through the command line.
 However, if you upload a file using FTP these permissions can also be adjusted through many FTP clients by right-clicking the file and choosing permissions.

-Below is an example of how a file may be listed when typing ( ls -l ) at the prompt as well as information on how to interpret it.
+Below is an example of how a file may be listed when typing ( ls -l ) at the prompt as well as information on how to interpret the permissions.

 -rw-rw-r-- 1 hope 123 Feb 03 15:36 file.txt